-Beta Israel, also referred to as House of Israel, is a Jewish community of Ethiopian descent settled in Israel.
-The community lived in the ancient times in the areas of the Ethiopian Empire and the Kingdom of Aksum.
-Today, these areas comprise parts of Ethiopia and Eritrea.
-In the later part of the 20th century, Beta Israel emigrated to Israel.
+Beta Israel, also referred to as the House of Israel, is a Jewish community of Ethiopian descent settled in Israel.
+The community lived in ancient times in the areas of the Ethiopian Empire and the Kingdom of Aksum.
+Today these areas comprise parts of Ethiopia and Eritrea.
+In the later part of the 20th century, Beta Israel people emigrated to Israel.
 The community, which numbers more than 100,000, has today become an intrinsic part of Israel.

 The history of the origin of Beta Israel or Ethiopian Jews is a bit hazy as there is no reliable account of how the community came into existence.
 Thus, there are several versions of their origins.
 One theory traces the origin of Beta Israel back to the Tribe of Dan, considered to be one of the lost tribes of Israel.
 One theory traces their origin back to the 10th century during the time of the legendary King Solomon.
 They were part of an entourage that accompanied Menelik I, King Solomon and Sheba’s son to Ethiopia.
 Another theory traces Beta Israel’s origins back to 586 BC.
 Upon the destruction of the First Temple by Babylonians, the members of the tribe migrated to Egypt.
 They lived there for some years, but when Cleopatra was defeated, another migration took place and some members of the community made their way to Ethiopia.